 Expensive bags, jewelry and ready-to-wear items flew off the shelves in the flagship stores of almost all high-fashion and luxury-goods brands that had a foothold in Causeway Bay, Hong Kong’s famous tourist and retail haunt, until anti-government protests erupted last June.

 By February, retailers and shoppers had begun to adjust to the sporadic street clashes across the politically-charged city, but then the novel coronavirus crept across from mainland China, further dampening sales and dashing hopes for a swift turnaround.

 Even though the steady stream of spendthrift tourists, especially those from affluent regions of mainland China and Southeast Asia, has slowed to a trickle, the city’s commercial landlords, who are not known for having great empathy for their tenants, are stubbornly refusing to lower rents.

-It has been reported that after local realty conglomerate Wharf Holdings refused to cut the HK$5 million (US$645,100) monthly rent for Louis Vuitton for the latter’s flagship store in Times Square shopping mall, the French fashion house decided to terminate the tenancy later this year.
+It has been reported that after local realty conglomerate Wharf Holdings refused to cut the HK$5 million (US$645,100) monthly rent for Louis Vuitton for the latter’s flagship store in the Times Square shopping mall, the French fashion house decided to terminate the tenancy later this year.

-Prada shut its store in the same mall in February after it found it could not claw back its HK$9 million outlay on rent per month as sales had dried up.
+Prada shut its store in the same upmarket mall in February after it found it could not claw back its HK$9 million outlay on rent per month as sales had dried up.

-Valentino has become the latest luxury company to cut costs by slashing the number of its stores in the city, with the closure of its main boutique at Harbor City, also owned by Wharf, across the harbor in Tsim Sha Tsui.
+Valentino has become the latest luxury company to cut costs by slashing the number of its stores in the city, with the closure of its main boutique at the Harbor City, also owned by Wharf, across the harbor in Tsim Sha Tsui.